Greyhound

+However, the most common speeds at which they usually win races are 58-61 km/h.
+Its maximum speed is attained whether running on a straight track or a curved track.

 Appearance

 Males are usually 71 to 76 cm tall at the withers, and weigh on average 27 to 40 kg.
 Females tend to be smaller, with shoulder heights ranging from 66 to 71 cm and weights from 25 to 34 kg, although weights can be above and below these average weights.
 Greyhounds have very short fur, which is easy to maintain.
 There are approximately 30 recognized color forms, of which variations of white, brindle, fawn (pale tan to dark deer-red), black, red, and blue (gray) can appear uniquely or in combination.
 Greyhounds are dolichocephalic, with a skull which is relatively long in comparison to its breadth, and an elongated muzzle.

-Pets

-Greyhounds are considered to make good pets, and are known for their loving nature and enjoyment of the company of humans or other dogs, though how well a Greyhound tolerates the company of other small animals such as cats depends on the individual dog's personality.
-Greyhounds will typically chase small animals; those lacking a high 'prey drive' will be able to coexist happily with toy dog breeds and cats.

-Greyhounds live most happily as pets in quiet environments.
+Temperament

+Greyhounds are gentle and affectionate and make excellent pets.
 They do well in families with children, as long as the children are taught to treat the dog properly with politeness and appropriate respect.
 Greyhounds have a sensitive nature, and gentle commands work best as training methods.

 Occasionally, a Greyhound may bark; however, they are generally not barkers, which is beneficial in suburban environments, and they are usually as friendly to strangers as they are with their own families.
 A 2008 University of Pennsylvania study found that Greyhounds are one of the least aggressive dog breeds towards strangers, owners, and other dogs.

-A common misconception regarding Greyhounds is that they are hyperactive.
-This is usually not the case with retired racing Greyhounds.
-Greyhounds can live comfortably as apartment dogs, as they do not require much space and sleep almost 18 hours per day.
-Due to their calm temperament, Greyhounds can make better "apartment dogs" than smaller, more active breeds.
+However, Greyhounds can be prone to sleep startle/sleep aggression if suddenly disturbed while napping.
+Owners can encounter this problem, as many greyhounds sleep with their eyes at least partially open, appearing awake.